 Close contact, intensive discussions

-PROFESSOR OF ANTHROPOLOGY AND SOCIOLOGY OF DEVELOPMENT AND DIRECTOR OF RESEARCH
+PROFESSOR OF ANTHROPOLOGY AND SOCIOLOGY OF DEVELOPMENT AND DIRECTOR OF THE ALBERT HIRSCHMAN CENTRE ON DEMOCRACY

 "I joined the Graduate Institute relatively recently, in autumn 2012.
 I have so far primarily taught courses at the doctoral level.
 In some ways, the contrast with the undergraduate introductory classes and advanced courses that I had been teaching at the University of Zurich for over a decade prior to my relocation to Geneva could not have been greater.
 For one, the medium of instruction in my classes is now English, not German.
 For another, small-sized seminars with the opportunity for intensive discussions in the classroom and close contact outside of it have replaced the large, anonymous lectures I gave earlier.